 Its net income rose to $28.5 million from $18.7 million a year earlier, and its fourth-quarter revenue rose 13 percent to $2.77 billion.
 In 2010, the company acquired eight franchises and opened 16 new points awarded by manufacturers.Read the entire article Penske Automotive looking for new acquisitions

-For the fourth quarter of 2010, Penske Automotive Group Inc. posted a 53% increase in profit, surpassing analysts' estimates.
-Penske, the nation's second-biggest dealership group, said that net income rose to $28.5 million from $18.7 million a year earlier.
+For the fourth quarter of 2010, Penske Automotive Group Inc. posted a 53 percent increase in profit, surpassing analysts' estimates.
+Penske Automotive, considered as the nation's second-biggest dealership group, said that net income rose to $28.5 million from $18.7 million a year earlier.

-Penske's stores, which sell import and luxury vehicles such as the namesake brands of BMW AG and Toyota Motor Corp., make up over 90% of revenue.
+Penske Automotive stores, which sell import and luxury vehicles such as the namesake brands of BMW AG and Toyota Motor Corp., make up over 90 percent of revenue.
 Autodata Corp. said that luxury cars and sport-utility vehicles gained market share last year, while import brands' gains trailed the industry.Read the entire article Penske Automotive’s 4Q 2010 profit is 53% higher than previous year

 Mercedes-Benz has entered a deal to take over Smart car distribution in the U.S. from Penske Automotive Group, according to a statement from the two companies.
 In 2008, Penske launched the European microcar brand as an independent distributor.
 Smart is owned by Mercedes' parent, Daimler AG.

 The French-built ForTwo had a good start but U.S. sales have dropped considerably.
 Under their deal, Mercedes-Benz USA will take over Smart’s distribution rights and management.